niamh-d/niamh-d/README.md

 I am a former highschool languages teacher.
 I have a PhD. in Linguistics.
 I love languages and speak Irish Gaelic, French, and Estonian conversationally.
 I also know some basic Swedish, Finnish, Norwegian, German, and Scottish Gaelic.

-I currently work in Anti-Money Laundering compliance for a fintech.

-My goal is to get employed as a developer by summer 2024.
+My goal is to get employed as a front end or full stack web developer by summer 2024.

-Stack: CSS/Sass, JavaScript, React.
+Stack: CSS/Sass, JavaScript, React.js, Next.js.